The Most Beautiful Destinations for Winter Glamping in New England

 Outdoor spaces include a picnic table and fire pit, with great views of the surrounding woods and mountains.

-Winter recreation near Jamaica: Jamaica State Park, just two miles from the Green Mountain Tiny Home is one of our favorite state parks in Vermont.
+Winter recreation near Jamaica: Jamaica State Park, just two miles from the Green Mountain Tiny Home, is one of our favorite state parks in Vermont.
 In the winter, you can use the rail trail for great cross-country skiing or snowshoeing.
-And you’re just a few miles from nearby ski resorts – Stratton, Bromley, and Magic Mountains.
+And you’re just a few miles from nearby ski resorts – Stratton, Bromley, and Magic Mountain.

-Some things to consider: This property is small and suitable for two people only.
-Pets are permitted, and there is another Airbnb rental onsite.
+Some things to consider: This property is small and suitable for only two people.
+Pets are permitted, and there is another Airbnb rental on-site.

 Winter Glamping in New Hampshire